Golden California Sweet Pepper

 Edible Qualities

-Golden California Sweet Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Golden California Sweet Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces green peppers (which are technically 'berries') with yellow flesh which are usually ready for picking from early summer to early fall.
 The fruit will often fade to yellow over time.
 The peppers have a sweet taste and a crisp texture.

 The peppers are most often used in the following ways: